Helpdesk & Ticketing · Sydney

 How to choose a developer in Sydney

 Hire a team that treats integration as the core of the project, because surfacing account, billing, and usage context in the ticket is where the value is.
 Ask how context loads automatically and how tickets feed the shared customer record.
 A Sydney developer who works with SaaS and services firms will understand that support quality drives retention.
-Connect the helpdesk to a custom CRM, billing or ERP (Enterprise Resource Planning), and business intelligence dashboards from one team so the customer is one record, not four.
+Connect the helpdesk to a custom CRM, billing or ERP (Enterprise Resource Planning), and business intelligence (BI) dashboards from one team so the customer is one record, not four.

 Red flags when hiring (and what to ask instead)